banksAcc/Veesion_Cube-Tool/pc/README.md

 ## Features
 - Start or stop capture sessions from a physical ESP32 button.
-- Store frames in timestamped session folders for later inspection.
+- Store LZW-compressed TIFF frames in timestamped session folders for later inspection.
 - Asynchronously estimate cube pose with OpenCV-based workers.
 - Support webcams or industrial cameras such as Basler via `pypylon`.